-A physical examination reveals dry eyes and mouth.
+A physical exam reveals dry eyes and mouth.
 There may be mouth sores because of the mouth dryness.

 The goal is to relieve symptoms.

 Disease modifying drugs (DMARDs) similar to those used for rheumatoid arthritis may improve the symptoms of Sjogren syndrome.
 These include tumor necrosis factor (TNF) inhibiting drugs such as Enbrel, Humira or Remicaide.

 Talk with your dentist about: